Smoking vs Grilling: The Heat Is On—But Which Method Is Right for Your BBQ?

 What Is Smoking?

 Smoking is a low-and-slow cooking method that uses indirect heat and wood smoke to cook food over several hours.
-It’s ideal for tough cuts of meat that benefit from long cook times to break down connective tissue and develop deep, smoky flavor.
+It’s ideal for tough cuts of meat that benefit from longer cook times to break down connective tissue and develop deep, smoky flavor.

 What Is Grilling?